-When journaling, emotions and even frustrations are aired out – most times we have bad days, and the only one that can listen to you is your journal.
+When journaling, emotions and even frustrations air out – most times we have bad days, and the only one that can listen to you is your journal.
 My firm belief on journaling is, from heart – to the paper.

-Here is what I mean— when you freely express yourself to your journal, most of the frustrations and anxiety becomes cleared out from your mind – when this happens inner peace is obtained.
+Here is what I mean— when you freely express yourself to your journal, most of the frustrations and anxiety clears out from your mind – when this happens inner peace is obtained.

 According to Health Line, the overabundance of stress can be damaging to your physical, mental, and emotional health.
 So start journaling as a pre-bedtime meditation habit to help you unwind and obtain peace!